General terms and conditions of sale Madame Brasserie and of the website

 - or generally to a force majeure event.

-The User further declares that he/she is aware of the nature and limitations of the internet, particularly its technical performance, the response times for viewing, querying or transferring data and the risks related to the security of communications.
+The User further represents that he/she is aware of the nature and limitations of the internet, particularly its technical performance, the response times for viewing, querying or transferring data and the risks related to the security of communications.
 Users will be responsible for monitoring possible developments in computing and data transmission resources at their disposal in order to adapt them to developments in the Website.

 Article 20 – Publisher’s liability